15 Trampoline Safety Rules for Kids

 6. Practice the Basics

 Give a quick demonstration on how to land on both feet and how to perform an emergency landing if they lose control.
-A quick recap of important trampoline safety rules every now and then isn’t a bad either as they often get forgotten.

 7. No Pets